mmjulkowska/MVApp/README.md

 ### 2. CURVE FITTING -

-If you have time component in your experiment, you might want to estimate how quickly are your plants / bacteria grow.
-You can also fit the curves in order to estimate the response type of your organism to a specific compound.
-In any case - fitting the curves will simplify your data.
+If you have a continuous Independent Variable in your experiment, you might want to estimate how your phenotype changes across it.
+For example, you could investigate the the kinetics of plant/basterial growth over time, or the dose dependency of a phenotypic response to a chemical treatment.
+Fitting the curves will allow you to observe and model these response dynamics.

 ###### what kind of curves can we fit?
-At the moment, you can fit the simple functions: linear, quadratic, exponential and square root functions.
-For all of those functions, we fit linear model (using lm() function) between the Independent Variable indicated in the "Time" column and the dependent variable (phenotype).
+At the moment, you can fit simple functions: linear, quadratic, exponential and square root functions.
+For these functions, we fit linear model (using lm() function) between the continuous Independent Variable indicated in the "Time" column and the dependent variable (phenotype).
 In case of models other than linear, the dependent variable is transformed:
 - square root transformation for fitting quadratic function
 - log transformation for fitting exponential function
 - quadratic transformation for fitting the square root function